Passeriformes / Campephagidae / Pericrocotus

 Description

-This compact bird measures 18.5-20 centimeters in length.
-The male exhibits gray upperparts and whitish underparts, complemented by a black cap, white forehead, and a distinctive white band across the flight-feathers.
-The outer tail feathers are conspicuously white, while the bill and feet are black.
-The female presents a more subdued appearance with a gray cap marked by a black band between the bill and eye, and a narrow white band above it.
-Both sexes share the species' characteristic high-pitched, metallic trill call.
+Length 18.5–20 cm.
+Male is grey above and whitish below, with a black cap, white forehead, black nape, and a white band across the flight-feathers.
+Outer tail feathers are white.
+Bill and feet are black.
+Female has a grey cap with a black band between the bill and eye and a narrow white band above it.

 Identification